chevereto/v3-docs/contributed.md

 The following content has been provided by users of the software.
 Feel free to contribute yours and show others.

-> 👏🏾 All the linked content is user provided.

 ::: tip THANK YOU!
-If you contributed to Chevereto [let me know](https://chevereto.com/contact) to gift you a paid license ✨🎁 as my way to say thanks for contributing!
+If you contributed to Chevereto [let me know](https://chevereto.com/contact) to gift you a paid license ✨🎁 as my way to say thanks for showing others how to use my software!
 :::

 ## Guides